 Many witnesses or defendants are likely to be challenged by the language used in justice contexts, such as court trials, Family Group Conferences or police interviews.
 Some people may find understanding what is being said and participating particularly difficult due to their age or because they have difficulties with language or learning.

 Speech-language therapists from TTANZ have carried out court-appointed ‘Communication Assistance’ roles for both witnesses and defendants in NZ.
 This has involved children, adolescents and adults across High Court, District Court and Youth Court settings.
-We have also supported communication for children and youth involved in Family Group Conferences, in Forensic Health assessments and probation assessments and in a tribunal.
+We have also assisted with the communication involved in Family Group Conferences, in Forensic Health assessments and probation assessments and in a tribunal.

 TTANZ’s Court-appointed Communication Assistant service